noahlange/stage/README.md

 Stage features a full-page cover photo for the index and the option for large photos on node pages.
 With some help from [waypoint.js](http://imakewebthings.com/jquery-waypoints/), Stage features  transparency effects for the navbar when transitioning between cover photos and regular content.
 There's also some [stellar.js](http://markdalgleish.com/projects/stellar.js/) for extra parallax effects.

 The media data type allows for the creation of image galleries, dictated as an array in the front matter and rendered as a responsive grid.

-Clicking images summons a Bootstrap modal with the image.
+Clicking images created with the 'imagemodal' shortcode summons a Bootstrap modal with the image.

 ## Bootstrap & SASS